DianeRUT/Blog-API/README.md

 # Blog API

-A RESTful blog API built with Node.js, Express, and PostgreSQL, featuring user authentication and CRUD operations for blog posts.
+A robust RESTful API for a blog platform built with Node.js, Express, TypeScript, and TypeORM.

 ## Features

-- User authentication with JWT
+- 🔐 User authentication with JWT
-- Password hashing with bcrypt
+- 👥 Role-based access control (Admin, Author, User)
-- CRUD operations for blog posts
+- 📝 CRUD operations for blog posts
+- 📧 Email verification system
+- 🔄 Password reset functionality
+- 🛡️ Input validation and sanitization
-- Pagination for post listing
+- ⚡ Rate limiting for API protection
-- Proper error handling
-- PostgreSQL database with Sequelize ORM
+- 📦 TypeORM for database operations
+- 🎯 TypeScript for type safety

 ## Prerequisites

 - Node.js (v14 or higher)
-- PostgreSQL
+- PostgreSQL (v12 or higher)
 - npm or yarn

-## Setup
+## Installation

 1. Clone the repository:
 ```bash